mnelson4/printmyblog/readme.txt

 4. ...and customize what content gets included and how its formatted.
 5. Optionally add print buttons to your posts for use by site visitors.
 6. Setting up the print buttons is really simple.
+7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==